zolomatok/Creating-an-Xcode-plugin/README.md

 <p align="center"><img src="images/xcp-tut-files.png" border="1"/></p>

-## x: Intermission
+## X: Intermission
 Let’s break down what is needed for us to accomplish our task.
 We would like to find a way to somehow…

-1. **...hook into the way Xcode is building its UI** so we can inject our own views.
+1. **...hook into the way Xcode is building its UI** so we can inject our own views
 2. ...either **gain access to the content of the editor** (the source code) OR ideally **tap into the Document Item List generation process** (the one that appears when you click the end of the breadcrumb bar above the source code) so we can just steal the whole list and not bother creating our own views
 3. **...jump to a certain position** in the source code, possibly either by knowing the line number, symbol name or some other identifier
 4. ... **notice when the code in the editor is changed** so we can re-generate or re-steal the content of our views